DiscordGuide/discordguide.github.io/content/bots.md

  • Text Bots:
-This breed of bot serves the purpose of posting messages, such as cleverbot or a bot that replies to commands with a preset message.
+This breed of bot serves the purpose of posting messages, such as Cleverbot or a bot that replies to commands with a preset message.
 These bots are good for rule channels and having mindless dialogue.

  • Data Bots:
 Data Bots… these bots record and send, or receive and record information.
-A bot like these could track people streaming on twitch, updates to a github repo or give you stats on your server on a central site… as well as listing your server as mentioned in the server guides!
+A bot like these could track people streaming on twitch, updates to a GitHub repo or give you stats on your server on a central site… as well as listing your server as mentioned in the server guides!

 #### Creativity with Bots

 How you approach using bots is probably the best thing about it.
-Bots themselves are code that purposefully use Discord's API so you can get what you want from them.
+Bots themselves are code that purposefully uses Discord's API so you can get what you want from them.

-Like, if a bot can allow people to add roles to themselves... why not setup your notification roles to be self-addable instead of needing to have staff do it?
+Like, if a bot can allow people to add roles to themselves... why not set up your notification roles to be self-addable instead of needing to have staff do it?

-I'll go more into detail later, but how you decide to use your bots is definitely the best part of having them.

 #### Where to find Bots

 Where to find bots!
-Well, you can use [This Site, Carbon](https://www.carbonitex.net/discord/bots) or you could wander around the "Discord Bots" server, which will be posted at the top of the Resources guide!
+Well, you can use [This Site, Carbon](https://www.carbonitex.net/discord/bots) or you could wander around the "Discord Bots" [server](https://discord.gg/xbgUBZQ) or [site](https://bots.discord.pw/) (more details on the top of the resource guide when it comes out)

 #### Recommended Bots

 Compiling a list of these for your pleasure later!
 Come back when I notify you guys I added to this guide!

 **Keep scrolling for information on starting the process to making your own bots!**